 We seek to promote British values in our policies and practice here at St Agnes’.
 Our activities and the way we manage learning and behaviour, clearly reflect British values.
 We promote these values in the following ways:

-Some ways in which were promote…Democracy
+Some ways in which we promote…Democracy

 - Teach pupils how they can influence decision-making through the democratic process – e.g. through the work of our School Council.